 The people a company hires are a crucial indicator of its diversity and inclusion status.
-Your business can pat itself on the back for its diversity all it wants, but actions always speak louder than words.
 Ask your employees about their experiences with the hiring process and whether or not they felt it honors diversity.

 4. Do you feel valued for the work you complete, regardless of your sexual identity, race, disability, or nationality?

-You might have a diverse workforce, but that doesn't mean your company treats each person the same, whether intentionally or unintentionally.
-Learning who does or doesn't feel appreciated and valued for their skills at work can help you discover how to champion more successful teams with increased employee engagement rates.
+You might have a variety of people making up your workforce, but that doesn't mean your company treats each person the same, whether intentionally or unintentionally.
+Learning who does or doesn't feel appreciated or valued for their skills at work can help you discover where you might need to increase recognition efforts.

 5. Do you ever feel unconscious biases within our workplace culture?

 Sometimes coworkers, bosses, or business community members might unintentionally circulate biased and prejudicial opinions.
-Unconscious biases might appear as offhand remarks, passive-aggressive tones, or power-plays.
-Discovering these subtle diversity microaggressions helps you understand what goes on behind the scenes.
+Uncovering subtle diverse microaggressions helps reveal what goes on behind the scenes.

 6. Have you ever felt uncomfortable discussing your race, nationality, gender identity, or disability with anyone at work?

 Everyone should feel comfortable and confident talking about who they are, and that extends to the workplace.
-Inclusive and open discussions might include an employee sharing a delicious recipe their mother passed down from their homeland or chatting about an event a colleague attended with their partner.
 Of course, conversations at the office should stay professional, but it's important to connect with your peers on a human level for interpersonal support.

-7. Do you have ideas on how our management might improve the diversity of our workplace culture?
+7. Do you have ideas on how our management might improve the diversity and inclusion of our workplace culture?

-Unlike a diversity and inclusion survey, each equity survey question focuses on unearthing possibly unnoticed inequalities within the workplace.
-Asking direct questions often helps you discover which employees experience unfair treatment and how you can address those issues.
+Equity survey questions focus on unearthing possibly unnoticed inequalities within the workplace.
+Asking direct questions often helps you discover which employees experience unfair treatment and how you can address those issues:

 8. Do managers offer equal opportunities to people of all different backgrounds?